 "I liked how we learned about self-esteem."

-I am an educational professional with over 16 years experience helping students achieve success academic, personal and professional success.
-My background includes working in higher education as an academic success coach as well as mentoring and instructing for the grant funded programs Academic Talent Search and the Higher Education Opportunity Program.
-I also worked as a long-term substitute teacher for the Buffalo Public School System, and just before joining the Future Leaders Liberty Partnerships Program team, I was an Assistant Director for the Boys and Girls Club of Buffalo, NY.
-Each of these experiences has helped me to discover my passion for assisting students navigate the educational landscape in order to realize their goals and become the best version of themselves as possible.
+Andrea is an educational professional with over 16 years experience helping students achieve academic, personal and professional success.
+Her background includes working in higher education as an academic success coach as well as mentoring and instructing for the grant funded programs Academic Talent Search and the Higher Education Opportunity Program.
+Andrea also worked as a long-term substitute teacher for the Buffalo Public School System, and just before joining the Future Leaders Liberty Partnerships Program team, was an Assistant Director for the Boys and Girls Club of Buffalo, NY.
+Each of these experiences has helped Andrea to discover her passion for assisting students navigate the educational landscape in order to realize their goals and become the best version of themselves as possible.

-The Future Leaders Liberty Partnerships Program had allowed me the opportunity to marry my passion with my knowledge.
-Through this program, I am afforded daily opportunities to work collaboratively with students, families, community members and organizations, and local educational professionals in order to support and improve the lives of our students and the communities in which they live.
+The Future Leaders Liberty Partnerships Program had allowed Andrea the opportunity to marry her passion with her knowledge.
+Through this program, Andrea is afforded daily opportunities to work collaboratively with students, families, community members and organizations, and local educational professionals in order to support and improve the lives of our students and the communities in which they live.
 There is truly nothing more gratifying than knowing that the Future Leaders Program was instrumental in helping a student reach his/her life goal.

-“Be the change you wish to see on the world”….Ghandi
+"Be the change you wish to see in the world"….Ghandi

 Assistant Program Director